ChathurikaDissanayaka/e16-4yp-ABM-for-Micro-Mobility-in-Sri-Lankan-Cities/docs/README.md

 demonstrated an 19% reduction in CO2 emissions, suggesting that micro-mobility could be an effective means of reducing carbon emissions and improving air quality.
-However, to achieve more realistic results when comparing similar network infrastructures, several factors should be considered.
-For instance, mixed traffic should be taken into account, as different types of vehicles may behave differently on the roads, potentially affecting travel time and other outcomes.
+However, to achieve more realistic results when comparing similar network infrastructures, several factors should be considered.
+For instance, mixed traffic should be taken into account, as different types of vehicles may behave differently on the roads, potentially affecting travel time and other outcomes.
 Parallelly driven vehicles, which vary in width, also need to be considered, as they may affect the overall road capacity and travel time.
 Road signs and traffic lights must be considered where necessary, as they play an essential role in